mattvenn/zero-to-asic-www/content/terminology/OpenLane.md

 * sign off: [Layout vs Schematic](/terminology/lvs), [Design Rule Check](/terminology/drc), [Static Timing Analysis](/terminology/sta)

 To see more about OpenLane's output files - [check this article](/post/openlane_output_files)

+OpenLane makes a lot of use of OpenROAD.
+[This is a project funded by DARPA to develop open source ASIC tooling](https://theopenroadproject.org/).

+You can watch some interviews I did with Tom Spyrou, lead dev of OpenROAD here.

+{{< youtube nSNQNp6Mz8Q >}}

+Tom also did a presentation for [OpenTapeOut](https://opentapeout.dev/).

+{{< youtube p2HVoj6OhaI >}}